rbcavanaugh/flex.poster/README.md

 Modified version of the postr package from [Oscar de Leon](https://github.com/odeleongt) with changes from [Luke Johnston](https://github.com/lwjohnst86).
-Also big thanks to the tutial [here](https://wytham.rbind.io/post/making-a-poster-in-r/) by Wei Yan Tham.
+Also big thanks to the tutorial [here](https://wytham.rbind.io/post/making-a-poster-in-r/) by Wei Yan Tham.
 This package consists of some minor updates and incorporating some functionality I liked from